-- 1. the stock option plan (the "Stock Option Plan") of the Corporation, in substantially the form as attached as Exhibit "A" to the management information circular of the Corporation dated August 12, 2015, is hereby approved; - 2. the form of the Stock Option Plan may be amended by the board of directors, in its sole discretion, in order to satisfy the requirements or requests of any regulatory authorities without requiring further approval from the shareholders of the Corporation; - 3. all issued and outstanding stock options previously granted, be and are continued under the Stock Option Plan and are hereby ratified, confirmed and approved - 4. the shareholders of the Corporation hereby expressly authorize the board of directors, at their sole discretion, to revoke this resolution before it is acted upon without requiring further approval of the shareholders in that regard; and - 5. any one (or more) director or officer of the Corporation is authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things (whether under corporate seal of the Corporation or otherwise) that may be necessary or desirable to give effect to this ordinary resolution."
+- 1. the stock option plan (the "Stock Option Plan") of the Corporation, in substantially the form as attached as Exhibit "A" to the management information circular of the Corporation dated May 3, 2017, is hereby ratified and approved as the stock option plan of the Corporation; - 2. the Stock Option Plan may be amended by the board of directors, in its sole discretion, in order to satisfy the requirements or requests of any regulatory authorities without requiring further approval from the shareholders of the Corporation; - 3. any one director or officer of the Corporation is authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things (whether under corporate seal of the Corporation or otherwise) that may be necessary or desirable to give effect to this ordinary resolution."

 In order for the foregoing resolution to be passed, it must be approved by a simple majority of the votes cast at the Meeting by Shareholders voting in person or by proxy.
-Unless otherwise directed to contrary, it is intention of the persons named in the enclosed Instrument of Proxy to vote proxies in favour of the ordinary resolution approving the Stock Option Plan for the ensuing year.
+Unless otherwise directed, the Management Designees, if named as proxyholders in the Instrument of Proxy or VIF, intend to vote in favour of the Stock Option Plan for the ensuing year.